 Questions or you:

 Have you run in the Saucony Triumph ISO?

-Do you prefer light weight or heavier shoes?
+Do you prefer a lightweight or more substantial shoes?

 I prefer to train in heavy shoes.
 While they do slow down my pace, they provide cushion that allows me to keep healthier.